 I'm very passionate about everything I do, which helps me bring to the table a lot energy and willingness to try several angles to convey the message to my students.
-I'm very patient and compassionate, as I have tutored all ages including teens, young adults, as well as adults.
+I'm very patient and compassionate, as I have tutored all ages including teens, young adults, and adults.
 I have been tutoring on and off since 1995, working in Ghana, Togo, and the United States.
 Coming from a very diverse professional background with experience in manufacturing, banking, and trading, I have, over the years, been able to relate and connect subjects like math, accounting, and French to actual real life events for my students.
 Also, as a working father, student, and soccer coach, I understand the struggle of working around conflicts in schedule, and I try to be very flexible.

-Wilmington College - Bachelors, Accounting
+Undergraduate Degree: Wilmington College - Bachelors, Accounting

 What is your teaching philosophy?